botflux/gulp-picture/README.md

 ## How to use it ?

-The array for breakpoints is the as [gulp-responsive](https://npmjs.org/package/gulp-responsive).
+The array for breakpoints is the same as [gulp-responsive](https://npmjs.org/package/gulp-responsive).

 ```js
 const { src, dist, task } = require('gulp')